 Proof of Exploit

-For further information, see What is Acunetix 360?.
+For more information, refer to What is Acunetix 360?.

 This displays further details about the vulnerability.

-This indicates how much Acunetix 360 is sure about the identified issue.
+This indicates how sure Acunetix 360 is about the existence of the identified issue.

-This shows the effect of issue or vulnerability on the Target URL.
+This shows the effect of an issue or vulnerability on the Target URL.

 Required Skills for Successful Exploitation